 I’m Only ‘Half’ Crazy: Pack your snacks and tunes for race day

 During training and especially on race day, make sure you have the gear to keep you pumped up and energized for long runs.
-If you like to run with music, make sure you have your tunes in a playlist so you don’t have to switch songs while running, and if you want to try interval running, I recommend the Interval Run app – you can program your intervals and the app will tell you when to switch from walking to running.
-Also be sure to wear sunscreen or a hat and pack lip balm with sunscreen if running outside – don’t get sunburned.
+If you like to run with music, make sure you have your tunes in a playlist so you don’t have to switch songs while running, and if you want to try interval running, I recommend an Interval Run app – you can program your intervals and the app will tell you when to switch from walking to running.
+Also, be sure to wear sunscreen or a hat and pack lip balm with sunscreen if running outside – don’t get sunburned.

 Also, if you’re running more than 40 minutes, pack snacks!
 Every 30 to 40 minutes you should fuel yourself while running because you’re burning so many calories.
 My favorites were the Clif Shot Block gummies – they were easy to pack in my pocket and eat along the route.
 You need to make sure you keep fueling yourself to push through for a strong finish.

-Own This Hill: Stretch it out
+Own The Hill: Stretch it out

-The race course through Raleigh was riddled with hills that added an extra challenge on race day.
 After running, especially when hills are involved, it’s so important to stretch.
 Static stretches before running — when your muscles are cold – can set you up for injury, but you definitely need to stretch after you run.
 Stretching keeps your muscles lengthened as they cool down and will help prevent soreness.
 So stretch after each run, your body will thank you later.

 Bonus Tip – “Don’t Give Up; Don’t Ever Give Up”: Running with Team V for Cancer Research

 Training for and running the half marathon was a phenomenally rewarding experience that I wouldn’t trade for anything.
 I hope you’ll be inspired to make a plan and set a goal for whatever seems impossible to you.
-Not ready for a half marathon quite yet?
-Check out how you can jump start your health by simply walking 10,000 steps a day or completing a 5k!